meshplay/meshplay/docs/pages/extensions/index.md

 ---
 layout: default
 title: Extensions
-abstract: Extensions are additional plugins or add-ons that provide extra functionalities beyond the core features of the Meshery.
+abstract: Extensions are additional plugins or add-ons that provide extra functionalities beyond the core features of the Meshplay.
 permalink: extensions/
 redirect_from: extensibility/extensions
 language: en
 display-title: true
 list: include
 type: Extensibility
-abstract: Extensions in Meshery are additional plugins or add-ons that provide extra functionalities beyond the core features of the platform.
+abstract: Extensions in Meshplay are additional plugins or add-ons that provide extra functionalities beyond the core features of the platform.
 ---

-Extensions in Meshery are additional plugins or add-ons that provide extra functionalities beyond the core features of the platform.
+Extensions in Meshplay are additional plugins or add-ons that provide extra functionalities beyond the core features of the platform.
 These extensions can be used to customize, extend and integrate with other tools and services.

 {% assign sorted_pages = site.pages | sort: "name" %}